 The First Crusaders captured Jerusalem.
 On 7.17 Duke Godefroi VI of [Lower] Lorraine assumed the title of King of Jerusalem (called Godefroi) and established the Kingdom of Jerusalem, which became the suzerain of the Syrian Crusader States.
 Godefroi took on the title of "Defender of the Holy Sepulcher".

-The city of Genoa in northwestern Italy gained independence and founded the Genoese Regime .
+The Italian city Genoa gained independence and founded the Genoese Regime.

 |c.1100||Hermann I founded the Baden Regime in southwestern Germany.